5 of the worst years in British history

 Distant and not disastrous

 I also had to be wary of events that historians have dubbed “important”.
 The arrival of William of Orange to expel James II in 1688 was the last successful invasion of our shores and was pregnant with political consequences but how was it perceived by the majority of contemporaries?
 Did they really care very much who wore the crown in distant Westminster?

 That for me was the crucial point: what years saw such a concatenation of disastrous events that most people were driven to despair?
-Having, very subjectively, of course, compiled a short list of five anni horribile (I use the term “year” loosely because events and movements do not fit conveniently into calendar units), just for fun I decided to select a “winner”.
-My “judge’s choice” in the box on page 28 will probably surprise many readers and irritate a few but I hope it will provoke all into reflecting further on what it was like to live through crisis years.
+Having, very subjectively, of course, compiled a shortlist of five anni horribile (I use the term "year" loosely because events and movements do not fit conveniently into calendar units), just for fun I decided to select a "winner".
+My "judge's choice" will probably surprise many readers and irritate a few but I hope it will provoke all into reflecting further on what it was like to live through crisis years.